 Climate change is inherently global in nature.
 The emissions of long-lived GHGs into the atmosphere from sources anywhere on the globe will affect atmospheric concentrations.
 As the dynamics of the climate system are globally integrated, the potential impacts of climate change can affect all parts of the globe.
 Human emissions of GHGs occur primarily from the production and use of energy by individuals, businesses and governments, and from land use—these are all activities that are essential for modern life and for raising the standard of living for people everywhere.
-With the composition of the world’s atmosphere being determined by aggregating actions of all nations, there is motivation for collective, global action under the UNFCCC.
-Global action that calls for decision-making on many levels: by intergovernmental organizations (IGOs), national, regional and local governments, individuals, multinational firms and local enterprises.
+With the composition of the world’s atmosphere being determined by aggregating actions of all nations, there is motivation for collective, global action under the UNFCCC – global action that calls for decision making on many levels: by intergovernmental organizations (IGOs), national, regional and local governments, individuals, communities, multinational firms and local enterprises.

 - Gather and share information on GHG emissions, national policies and best practices;

-- Launch national strategies and measures for reducing GHGs and adapting to the expected adverse impacts of climate change, including developing financial and technical support to developing countries;
+- Launch national strategies and measures for reducing GHGs and adapting to the expected adverse impacts of climate change;

-- Cooperate in preparation for taking mitigation measures (actions to reduce the flow of GHG emissions into the atmosphere) and adaptation measures (actions needed to respond to the impacts of climate change).
+- Cooperate, including by mobilizing and providing finance, technology and capacity-building to developing countries, in support of the planning and implementing of mitigation measures (actions to reduce the emission of GHGs into the atmosphere) as well as adaptation measures (actions needed to respond, increase resilience and reduce vulnerability to the impacts of climate change).

-The governments that have ratified the UNFCCC—known as Parties to the Convention—have met annually as the Conference of the Parties (the COP) since 1995 to take stock of their progress, monitor the implementation of their obligations and continue talks on how best to tackle climate change.
-Currently, there are 196 Parties to the Convention.
+The governments that have ratified the UNFCCC — known as Parties to the Convention—have met annually as the Conference of the Parties (the COP) since 1995 to take stock of their progress, monitor the implementation of their obligations and continue talks on how best to tackle climate change.
+Currently, there are 197 Parties to the Convention.

 Governments have also negotiated a protocol to the Convention.
 The Kyoto Protocol was agreed in December 1997 in Kyoto, Japan.
-It puts the obligation to reduce current emissions on developed countries, as they are historically responsible for the current GHG levels.
-Since 2005, meetings of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (the CMP) have also been held to review the implementation of the Kyoto Protocol.
+It includes an obligation and individual legally-binding emission reduction targets for developed countries, as they are responsible for the largest share of current and historical GHG emissions.
+Since the Protocol’s entry into force in 2005, meetings of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (the CMP) have been held (in conjunction with the annual COP) to review the implementation of the Kyoto Protocol.

 The Convention established two permanent subsidiary bodies namely the Subsidiary Body for Implementation (SBI) and the Subsidiary Body for Scientific and Technological Advice (SBSTA), to support the COP.
-The SBI and the SBSTA also serve the CMP.
+The SBI and the SBSTA also serve the CMP and the CMA.

-Under this architecture, Parties agree to further actions on such matters as agriculture, energy and natural resources as they develop national programmes to slow climate change and adapt to its impacts, as well as on support for such actions.
-The Convention also obliges Parties to share technology and to cooperate in other ways to reduce GHGs emissions, especially from energy, transport, industry, agriculture, forestry and waste management, which together produce nearly all GHG emissions attributable to human activities.
+Under this architecture, Parties agree to further actions on such matters as agriculture, energy and natural resources as they develop national programmes, plans and measures to mitigate climate change and adapt to its impacts, as well as on support for such actions.
+The Convention also obliges Parties to share technology, provide financial support and to cooperate in other ways to reduce GHG emissions, especially from energy, transport, industry, agriculture, forestry and waste management, which together produce nearly all GHG emissions attributable to human activities.

-The architecture also calls on each Party to report on its national efforts to combat climate change and to develop GHG inventories that list its national sources (such as factories and transport) and its sinks (forests and other natural ecosystems that absorb GHGs from the atmosphere).
+The obligations and rules under the UN climate change regime also calls on each Party to report on its national efforts to combat climate change and to develop GHG inventories that list its national sources (such as factories and transport) and its sinks (forests and other natural ecosystems that absorb GHGs from the atmosphere).

 Summary of the Convention

-The Convention recognized that there was a serious problem, which was remarkable for its time.
-In 1994, when the UNFCCC entered into force, there was less scientific evidence than there is now.
-The UNFCCC borrowed an important concept from one of the most successful multilateral environmental treaties in history (the Montreal Protocol, 1987): it bound Member States to act in the interests of human safety, even in the face of scientific uncertainty.
+The Convention (UNFCCC), adopted on 5 June 1992, recognized that there was a serious problem, which was remarkable for its time.
+In 1994, when the Convention entered into force, there was less scientific evidence than there is now.
+The UNFCCC borrowed an important concept from one of the most successful multilateral environmental treaties in history (the Montreal Protocol, 1987): it required Member States to act in the interests of human safety, even in the face of scientific uncertainty.

 The Convention puts the onus on developed countries to lead the way.
 As they are the source of most past and current GHG emissions, industrialized countries are expected to do the most to reduce emissions, that is, to implement measures to mitigate climate change.
-They are called Parties included in Annex I to the Convention (Annex I Parties), and belong to the Organisation for Economic Co-operation and Development.
-They include 12 countries with economies in transition from Central and Eastern Europe.
+In the UNFCCC, they are referred to as Parties included in Annex I to the Convention (Annex I Parties).
+They encompass all of the 1994 members of the Organisation for Economic Co-operation and Development and include 12 countries with economies in transition from Central and Eastern Europe.

 The Convention also charts the beginnings of a path to strike a delicate balance.
 Economic development is particularly vital to the world's poorer countries.
 Such progress is difficult to achieve, even without the complications added by climate change.
 The Convention takes this into consideration by accepting that the share of GHG emissions produced by developing nations will grow in the coming years.
 Nonetheless, in the interests of fulfilling its ultimate goal, the Convention seeks to help such countries limit emissions in ways that will not hinder their economic progress.